One of our favourite places to visit here in the North East of Scotland is the pretty harbour town of Stonehaven.

-Running from early April to October this popular tourist attraction draws in crowds from far and wide.
+Running from early April to October this popular tourist attraction draws in crowds from kids to adults alike and from far and wide.
 A storyteller is on board this hop on, hop off train to provide a humorous guide to the town throughout the 45-minute journey.

 The Stonehaven Land Train has two carriages and is also available for private hires such as weddings, birthdays, group trips etc.

 The Stoney Express Ticket Cost

 Adult – £5

 Child – £3